Dedicated Numbers To Report Illegal Fireworks Aim To Help Emergency Calls Get Through

 WHEAT RIDGE, Colo.
-(CBS4) – One Wheat Ridge resident, Lauren Renfro, says her family is already preparing for an active fireworks season.
+(CBS4) – A Wheat Ridge resident says her family is already preparing for an active fireworks season.

-“Moose, our Goldendoodle, is terrified by fireworks,” Renfro told CBS4’s Andrea Flores “He shakes a lot of times, depending on how close to our house they are.
+“Moose, our Goldendoodle, is terrified by fireworks,” Lauren Renfro told CBS4’s Andrea Flores.
+“He shakes a lot of times, depending on how close to our house they are.
 He won’t leave our side.”

 Wheat Ridge Police Commander Jon Pickett says illegal fireworks impact more than the family dog and people with PTSD.